 The equivalent dipole μ of a current loop of radius A and current i is given by eqn.
-11 and therefore the ratio of the ring current in a heterocyclic ring to that in benzene is given by eqn.
-12. where μ_B and A_B are the benzene ring current and area respectively.
-Using this equation the ratio of the ring currents in the hetero aromatic molecules to that in benzene will be determined (see later).
+(6) and therefore the ratio of the ring current in a heterocyclic ring to that in benzene is given by eqn.
+7, where $\mu{\rm B}$ and $A{\rm B}$ are the benzene ring current and area respectively.
+Using this equation the ratio of the ring currents in the hetero-aromatic molecules to that in benzene will be determined (see later).

-$$\mu = i A \tag{11}$$
+$$\mu = iA \tag{6}$$

-$$i/i{\rm B} = \mu/\mu{\rm B} A/A{\rm B}$$ (12)
+$$i/i{\rm B} = \mu/\mu{\rm B} \times A/A{\rm B} \tag{7}$$

-π -electron densities.

-The π -electron densities were reproduced from those calculated from ab initio calculations.
+π-electron densities.
+The π-electron densities were reproduced from those calculated from ab initio calculations.
 As has been noted previously^{8,12} the results from ab initio calculations are very dependent on the basis set used.
-It was also found that the 3-21G basis set at the B3LYP level gave the best values of the dipole moments for the compounds investigated and as a result the π -electron densities from this basis set were used to parameterise the Huckel calculations.
+It was found that the 3-21G basis set at the B3LYP level gave the best values of the dipole moments for the compounds investigated and therefore the π-electron densities from this basis set were used to parametrise the Hückel calculations.

-The π systems in the range of hetero-aromatic compounds investigated are quite diverse.
-They range from the activated π systems of furan to the deactivated π systems of pyrimidine etc. and from aromatic systems to simple olefines.
-Because of this diversity it was necessary for the CHARGE model to differentiate the various π systems encountered.
-For example the non-aromatic π system of vinylmethylether differs from that of furan and phenol.
-It was therefore necessary to treat these π systems separately.
-It was also necessary to differentiate the different types of nitrogen atoms present in these compounds.
-The nitrogen atom in aniline is non planar and therefore in a different hybridisation to that of the planar nitrogen atom in pyrrole and pyridine.
-This was achieved by determining the appropriate values of the atomic orbital coefficients h_r and k{rs} (eqn 8) the Huckel integrals for Csp2-X, where X = O, S, N for the various π systems considered.
+The π systems in the hetero-aromatic compounds investigated are quite diverse.
+For example the π systems of vinyl methyl ether, furan and phenol are very different.
+It was therefore necessary to treat these π systems separately in CHARGE.
+Similarly the nitrogen atom in aniline is nonplanar and therefore in a different hybridisation to that of the planar nitrogen atom in pyrrole and pyridine.
+These were differentiated by determining the appropriate values of the atomic orbital coefficients h_r and k{rs} [eqn.
+(3)] and the Hückel integrals for Csp2-X, where X = O, S, N for the various π systems.

-The accuracy of the π -electron densities calculated in the CHARGE scheme may be examined by comparing the calculated π -electron densities and dipole moments of some hetero-aromatics with those obtained by ab initio theory using various basis sets (table 1).
-The good general agreement of the calculated vs observed dipoles in table 1 is strong support for the calculations.
-The values of k{rs} and h_r used for the various Csp2-X bonds in these molecules are given in table 2.
-Note that the π -electron densities for phenol, thiopheneol and aniline were calculated previously12.
+The accuracy of the π -electron densities calculated in CHARGE may be examined by comparing the calculated π -electron densities and dipole moments of some heteroaromatics with those obtained by ab initio theory using various basis sets (Table 1).

+The good agreement of the calculated vs. observed dipoles in Table 1 is strong support for the calculations.
+The values of k{rs} and h_r used for the various Csp2-X bonds in these molecules are given in Table 2.
+The π -electron densities for phenol, thiophenol and aniline were calculated previously.12